-Population Growth and Land Use
+Population Growth and Land Use in South Carolina

 As the population of coastal South Carolina increases and changes, local communities, landowners, and organizations must work strategically to identify, design, and conserve their land network in order to maintain healthy wildlife and human communities.